loomchild/volume-backup/README.md

 will archive volume named `some_volume` to `/tmp/some_archive.tar.bz2` archive file.

+### Backup to standard output

-It's also possible to backup a volume to standard output, which avoids mounting a second backup volume and allows to redirect it to a file, network, etc.
+This avoids mounting a second backup volume and allows to redirect it to a file, network, etc.

 Syntax: